ed22699/CR_Photograph_Sorter/docs/meetings/team-meeting-1.md

 - Could we potentially use race information such as the draw to help with the process?
 - Add metadata to photos then they decide how to organise?
 - Are there any similar programs you have found so far?
 If so what differences would you want?
+- Can we have some test data (folder from a regatta without watermark)
+- Assuming he wants it to run on laptops only?
+- MVP Requirements?
+- Deadline for MVP?

+## Answers
+- photos are uploaded in separate folders when multiple photographers are present e.g. bankside and start line folders
+- there isn't a public database but kit is happy to do it manually
+- yes but head race time trial style is more important as it occurs earlier in the year
+- use any information you want
+- metadata is fine doesn't affect size enough to care
+- similar program used for london marathon with facial recognition, however is business to consumer rather than business to business
+- general plan is to run mvp for a year on rowing so kit can test it all then branch out to other sports as rowing is small market
+-

+## MVP Requirements
+- Bare minimum is metadata tagging, but ideally aim for:
+- Import edited photos to our software
+- User defines structure (by crew number, increments (i.e 1-25, 25-50 etc))
+  - Time trails, regattas, headraces: Only ever be increments of crew no.
+  - For 2 photographers: Head of river, crews, bank, bridge.
+  - For regattas, may be complex structure but look at as-and-when
+  - Sometimes may sort by chunks of time or portions of a race
+- Exports sorted images by rearranging original folders
+- Only sort jpegs, keep same file name as RAW.

+## Deadlines
+- Good to test from October
+- Test at a few head events before Christmas
+- If good potentially develop something for Regatta season starting from late april, early may